 Most people with sick sinus syndrome eventually need a permanent artificial pacemaker to maintain a regular heartbeat.
 This small, battery-powered electronic device is implanted under the skin near your collarbone during a minor surgical procedure.
 The pacemaker is programmed to stimulate or "pace" your heart as needed to keep it beating normally.

-The type of pacemaker you need depends on the type of irregular heart rhythm you're experiencing.
+The type of pacemaker you need depends on the type of irregular heart rhythm you have.
 Some rhythms can be treated with a single chamber pacemaker, which uses only one wire (lead) to pace one chamber of the heart — in this case, the atrium.
 However, most people with sick sinus syndrome benefit from dual chamber pacemakers, in which one lead paces the atrium and one lead paces the ventricle.

 You'll be able to resume normal or near-normal activities after you recover from pacemaker implantation surgery.
 The risk of complications, such as swelling or infection in the area where the pacemaker was implanted, is small.

-Additional treatments for fast heart rate
+Additional treatments for fast heart rate with images

-If you have rapid heart rate as part of your sick sinus syndrome, you may need additional treatments to control these rhythms:
+If you have a rapid heart rate as part of your sick sinus syndrome, you may need additional treatments to control these rhythms:

 Medications.
 If you have a pacemaker and your heart rate is still too fast, your doctor may prescribe anti-arrhythmia medications to prevent fast rhythms.

 If you have atrial fibrillation or other abnormal heart rhythms that increase your risk of stroke, you may need a blood-thinning medicine, such as warfarin (Coumadin, Jantoven) or dabigatran (Pradaxa).